-A new Education Reform Plan for 2022-2026 was presented in November 2022 to address these weaknesses.
+A new Education Reform Plan for 2022-2026 was presented in November 2022 to address the weaknesses in the education system.
 The new reform aims to improve governance, boost the level of engagement among the different stakeholders in the reform process, and rethink the sector's funding.
-It is composed of 12 specific commitments.
-In contrast to previous national strategy documents related to education, this particular roadmap emphasises and insists on the need for 'measurable' change.
-The main objectives aim at improving educational quality and coverage, but also at increasing extra-curricular activities and doing more to prevent drop-outs.
+It contains 12 specific commitments.
+In contrast to previous national strategy documents relating to education, this particular roadmap emphasises and insists on the need for 'measurable' change.
+The main objectives aim at improving educational quality and coverage, but also at increasing extracurricular activities and doing more to prevent drop-outs.

-In 2022, the government continued to roll out employment programmes aiming at ensuring that the economic rebound is harnessed to increase employment rates; this has been done with numerous operational successes, which are described in this fiche.
-Another key development includes the drawing up of a draft law to reform the VET sector, especially in way in which it is governed and financed.
+In 2023, the government continued to roll out employment programmes aiming at ensuring that the economic rebound is harnessed to increase employment rates; this has been done with numerous operational successes, which are described in this document.
+Another key development includes the drawing up of a draft law to reform the VET sector, especially in the way it is governed and financed.